Alfresco/docs-alfresco/content-services/latest/develop/extension-packaging.md

 It is possible to control whether the default mappings are applied or not using the `include.default` property.
 The property is set to `true` by default.
 If it is set to `false` then the default mappings will not be applied.
-As custom mappings always take precendence over the default mappings it is possible to load the defaults and then override them on an individual basis.
+As custom mappings always take precedence over the default mappings it is possible to load the defaults and then override them on an individual basis.

 If the source directory does not exist in the AMP file, then the mapping will be ignored; however, the destination